Elias Cornelius Benedict

-Elias Cornelius Benedict nicknamed Commodore (January 24, 1834 – November 22, 1920) was a New York City banker and yachtsman.
+Elias Cornelius Benedict, nicknamed Commodore (January 24, 1834 – November 22, 1920) was an American banker and yachtsman from New York City.
 He specialized in the gas and rubber industries.
 He was president of the Commercial Acetylene Gas Company and of the Marine Engine Company.
 The Benedict Fjord in Greenland was named after him by Robert Peary.

 Early life

 Benedict was born in 1834 in Somers, New York.
 His father, Henry Benedict (1796–1869), was a Presbyterian clergyman.
 His mother was Mary Betts Lockwood (1799–1885), daughter of Captain Stephen Lockwood, of Norwalk, Connecticut.
 Among his siblings was Henry Martin Benedict, Sarah Jane (née Benedict) Taylor, and Elizabeth (née Benedict) Mead.

 Career

 At fifteen in 1849, he joined the banking house of Corning & Co., New York.
 In 1857 he opened his own stockbroker's office on Wall Street.
 During the United States Civil War he and his brother organized the Gold Exchange Bank.

 Benedict was close with President Grover Cleveland, and it was on Benedict's yacht, the Oneida, that Cleveland had his secret surgery to remove a cancerous growth from his jaw in 1893.
 Benedict commissioned the architects Carrère and Hastings to build an estate on the peninsula at Indian Harbor in Greenwich, Connecticut.

 In later life Benedict was Commodore of the Seawanhaka Corinthian Yacht Club.

 Indian Harbor, built by “Commodore” E.C.
 Benedict, 1895, on an-80 acre waterfront peninsula.
 The home and outbuildings were designed by Carrere & Hastings, who collaborated with renowned Olmstead, Olmstead & Eliot on the landscape.
 The home, although modified, still stands today.

 EC Benedict Yacht Oneida leading the way and yacht sapphire following.